Typhoon Fengshen: MV Princess of the Stars

-A ferry, the Princess of the Stars, capsized near Sibuyan Island in San Fernando, Romblon, and the Philippine Coast Guard was unable to make a rescue attempt because of high waves.
+A ferry named the Princess of the Stars, capsized near Sibuyan Island in San Fernando, Romblon, and the Philippine Coast Guard was unable to make a rescue attempt because of high waves.
 A rescue ship reached the MV Princess of the Stars, more than 24 hours after it lost radio contact at 12:30 p.m.
-EDT (04:30 GMT) on Saturday.
-About 700 people were on this ship at the time; it is unlikely there are any survivors, and, as of now, only a few have drifted ashore.
+EDT (04:30 GMT) on Saturday, 21 June.
+864 people were on the ship.
+There are 56 people that survived.
 Philippine Coast Guard spokesman Lt.
 Senior Grade Arman Balilo, however, lamented: "They haven't seen anyone.
 They're scouring the area.
 They're studying the direction of the waves to determine where survivors may have drifted."

 Xinhua reported that the four survivors witnessed "that the captain of the ship ordered the abandoning of the ship at noon Saturday, but many passengers did not even wear life vests when the ship capsized."
 Four survivors, Jesus Gica, Oliver Amorin, Jessie Buot, and Renato Lanorio, told GMA news that "the ship did not malfunction, but only slowed down its speed as it encountered big waves off the coast of Romblon."
 Gica saw many people jump, but "the waves were so big and the rains so strong that few of them could have possibly survived; the crew were so busy saving themselves that they did not care to help the passengers to wear safety vests, and that some of the passengers passed out while children and the elderly failed to wear life vests because they could no longer move when the ship was turning upside down."

 San Fernando Mayor Nanette Tansingco confirmed that four others aboard died and hundreds of passengers were still missing.
-Dozens of people trooped to the offices of owner Sulpicio Lines, in Cebu and Manila North Harbor in Manila.
+Dozens of people expressed their complaints to the offices of owner Sulpicio Lines, in Cebu and Manila North Harbor in Manila.

 The victims' families accused Sulpicio and the Philippine Coast Guard of allowing the ship to set sail despite the bad weather.
-They further blamed Sulpicio for not personally informing them about the tragedy, the details of the accident, and the condition of the ship plus its passengers.
-Sulpicio's counsel Manuel Espitan, however stated that "the ship never received advice from Coast Guard, while Metro Manila was still under public storm signal No. 1 when the ship left the port."
+They further blamed Sulpicio for not personally informing them about the tragedy, the details of the accident, and the condition of the ship and its passengers.
+Sulpicio's counsel Manuel Espitan, however, stated that "the ship never received advice from Coast Guard, while Metro Manila was still under public storm signal No. 1 when the ship left the port."
 Despite all these, there are even reports stating that the ferry actually passed the eye of the typhoon directly.
 BBC quoted President Gloria Macapagal Arroyo as saying: "Why did you allow it to sail and why was there no ample warning?
 I want answers!"